Joehoel/flow-launcher-plugin-template-node/README.md

 npm run dev
 ```

-To compile the code to and executable.
-Now **restart** Flow Launcher and the plugin should be loaded.
+To compile the code and then **restart** Flow Launcher and the plugin should be loaded.

 > **Note**
 >